f4exb/sdrangel/Readme.md

 <h2>RTL-SDR</h2>

 RTL-SDR based dongles are supported through the librtlsdr library that should be installed in your system for proper build of the software and operation support.
+Add `librtlsdr-dev` to the list of dependencies to install.

 If you use your own location for librtlsdr install directory you need to specify library and include locations.
 Example with `/opt/install/librtlsdr` with the following defines on `cmake` command line: